 Next up on the Theth guide is where to stay.
 There aren’t too many options, so if you want a fancy hotel this is definitely not the place.
 The only two choices for accommodation in Theth are camping or a guesthouse.

-I recommend Guesthouse Pasko.
-Vera, the owner, was incredibly kind and the location was great – right by the lovely and picturesque little church.
+I recommend Guesthouse Pasko because Vera, the owner, was incredibly kind and the location was great – right by the lovely and picturesque little church.
 There were friendly cats, small pigs running around, and lots of happy kids playing outside.
-Plus, her cooking was phenomenal, especially the fresh baked bread.
+Plus, her cooking was phenomenal, especially the freshly baked bread.
 At the end of the stay, her husband gave us a ride back to Shkoder.